ACC25/wakaru/source_emails/interactions.md

 + `public result` refers to the result from the google form, submitted by an anonymous volunteer, which is designed to `loosely` mimic an email conversation between a customer and customer service representative
 + `private result` refers to the result from the google form, submitted by an approved source, which is designed to `closely` mimic a real conversation between a customer and customer service representative
-+ `professional result` refers to the result from the google form, submitted by an approved source, which is an `exact` copy of a real world answer by a customer service professional

 ### Interaction Pattern